 Another creek walk, along a slightly more formal trail, explores Clark Gully in the South Hill Unit.
 This unit is adjacent to the West River Unit on the north side of NY 245 and is accessed via a parking area along Sunnyside Road.
 The gully features two smaller waterfalls that are safely accessed.
 A Seneca legend tells that within this gully is a crevice from which their ancestors emerged to populate the earth.

 Over four miles long, the meandering West River, as well as trips along tributaries, provides ample paddling in an almost idyllic landscape.
 Tall cattails and thick lily pads carpet the banks throughout the 1,700-acre marshland.
 Surrounded by forested, over-steepened hillsides, the river and vast wetlands are truly peaceful and a world unto themselves.
 In fact, paddling up the West River to the developed shores and loud motors on Canandaigua Lake feels a bit like stepping forward in time as the wilderness cedes to civilization.
 It is akin to Adirondack paddling trips and a true testament to how removed the river and wetlands actually feel.
 Ambitious paddlers can explore the lake itself, but be advised strong north-south winds often fill the center of the lake with tall waves.
 Various car top launch points are available along the river as well as on the southwest corner of Canandaigua Lake.

 This treasured flat water marsh provides ideal habitat for largemouth bass, which literally jump out of the water during the spring feeding frenzy.
 Rainbow trout are also known to have remarkable spawning runs along the river.
-Fishermen, of both human and avian variety, flock to the river for a chance to catch the abundant fish.
+Fishermen, of both human and avian varieties, flock to the river for a chance to catch the abundant fish.
 There is virtually no doubt that herons and other predatory birds will be seen fishing the banks of the river and often up close for excellent photo ops.
 No doubt the rich habitat and all the wildlife it supports is why the Audubon Society has recognized the West River and the High Tor WMA as an Important Bird Area (IBA).